linhntaim/dotenv-conversion/README.md

 const config = dotenv.config()

-// Define variables that should be excluded in any conversion config.prevents = ['VARIABLE_3', 'VARIABLE_4']
+// Declare variables that should be excluded in any conversion config.prevents = ['VARIABLE_3', 'VARIABLE_4']

 const {parsed} = dotenvConversion.convert(config)